ksong29/ECE9069-Presentation-2/Presentation2.md

     return STATUS_SUCCESS;
 }

-By comparing line 20 (size + offet) and line 31 (size - offset), we can easily know that the buffer overflowed by executing this function.
-So If the offset is not zero, it triggers an additional integer overflow by three steps, allocate, decompress and copy.
-As a result, the memory allocation is shown in the picture below.
+We can compare line 20, which is in the memory allocation function and line 31 inside the data decompressed function.
+Line 20 is original size + header offset and line 31 is minus offset.
+On the other hand, there is not any functions to check the size legality of the packet.

 ![overflow](https://user-images.githubusercontent.com/59459399/111933279-7f928100-8a95-11eb-8d37-50a8d892b201.png)

-Whether or not the copy step is going to be executed, we already triggered the overflow since we changed the allocated size to be smaller than it actually needed.
-Thus, we are able to overflow any size of the content.
+Whether or not the copy step is going to be executed, we can trigger the overflow since we changed the allocated size to be smaller than it actually needed.
-This could be a crucial vulnerability because we can use this to crash a specific windows system by an IP address.
-The code below was created by ZECOPS research team, which customized a network packet header size and set up the offset in a token and exploit the vulnerability.
-The core part of the source code is shown as below.

 ### Vulnerability Exploit